awsdocs/amazon-eks-user-guide/doc_source/ebs-csi.md

 # Amazon EBS CSI driver<a name="ebs-csi"></a>

-The [ Amazon Elastic Block Store \(Amazon EBS\) Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) provides a CSI interface that allows Amazon Elastic Kubernetes Service \(Amazon EKS\) clusters to manage the lifecycle of Amazon EBS volumes for persistent volumes\.
+The Amazon Elastic Block Store \(Amazon EBS\) Container Storage Interface \(CSI\) driver provides a CSI interface that allows Amazon Elastic Kubernetes Service \(Amazon EKS\) clusters to manage the lifecycle of Amazon EBS volumes for persistent volumes\.

 This topic shows you how to deploy the Amazon EBS CSI Driver to your Amazon EKS cluster and verify that it works\.
-We recommend using version v1\.0\.0 of the driver\.

 **Note**
 The driver is not supported on Fargate\.
 Alpha features of the Amazon EBS CSI Driver are not supported on Amazon EKS clusters\.

-For detailed descriptions of the available parameters and complete examples that demonstrate the driver's features, see the [Amazon EBS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) project on GitHub\.
+For detailed descriptions of all the available parameters and complete examples that demonstrate the driver's features, see the [Amazon EBS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) project on GitHub\.

 **Prerequisites**
 + An existing 1\.17 or later cluster\.
 If you don't have one, see [Getting started with Amazon EKS](getting-started.md) to create one\.
 + An existing IAM OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you already have one, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
 + AWS CLI version 1\.19\.7 or later or 2\.1\.26 installed on your computer or [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html)\.
 To install or upgrade the AWS CLI , see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.
-+ `kubectl` version 1\.15 or later installed on your computer or [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html)\.
-To install or upgrade kubectl, see [Installing `kubectl`](install-kubectl.md)\.
++ `kubectl` version 1\.17 or later installed on your computer or [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html)\.
+To install or upgrade `kubectl`, see [Installing `kubectl`](install-kubectl.md)\.

 **To deploy the Amazon EBS CSI driver to an Amazon EKS cluster**